 Nisene Marks is a huge park with lots of cool, shady, and quiet trails.
 Scenery-wise, it’s a little dull; the forest was clearcut a hundred years ago and has a worn-out look that’s not as lush or attractive as other Bay Area redwood parks.
 But it’s still very popular.

-Nonetheless Nisene Marks is very popular.
-Most visitors come to to bike or jog the Aptos Creek Fire Road, which climbs through the park’s central canyon, but the surrounding hiking trails are also very popular.
-Nisene Marks connects with another popular park, the Soquel Demonstration State Forest, a property that's being actively logged and that has a trail system mainly intended for mountain biking.
+Most visitors come to to bike or jog the Aptos Creek Fire Road, which climbs through the park’s central canyon.
+Neighboring Soquel Demonstration State Forest is also very popular and is mainly designed for mountain biking.

 About half of Nisene Marks’ forest is redwoods.
 Surprisingly, the redwoods are somewhat patchy in the park’s large central canyon; the densest and most scenic stands are in the side canyons.
 Poison oak is especially common throughout the park.

 A short trail that circles around a little patch of old-growth redwoods, with five big trees, in a small ravine.
 Not nearly as impressive as the Bay Area’s other old-growth groves.